After five months, jurors for Madoff aides find decision easy

 "I don't think it helped their case," Parise said.
 "It was slightly insulting.
 I think there was a lot of coaching going on."

-Another juror, Nancy Goldberg, an instructional assistant for at-risk students from Westchester, said the defense lawyers had done as well as they could without much ammunition.
+Another juror, Nancy Goldberg, an instructional assistant for at-risk students from Westchester, said the defence lawyers had done as well as they could without much ammunition.

 "They didn't have much to work with," she said.